tkimnguyen/documentation/manage/troubleshooting/buildout.rst

 Solution:

-`This bug has been fixed in Distiribute 0.6.27 <https://pypi.python.org/pypi/distribute/0.6.27#id2>`_ - make sure your system-wide Python uses this version or above::
+`This bug has been fixed in Distribute 0.6.27 <https://pypi.python.org/pypi/distribute/0.6.27#id2>`_ - make sure your system-wide Python uses this version or above::

        sudo /srv/plone/python/python-2.7/bin/easy_install -U Distribute